Patient safety: Evidence-based medicine

 Evidence-based medicine integrates an individual doctor's exam and diagnostic skills for a specific patient, with the best available evidence from medical research.
-The doctor's expertise includes both diagnostic skills and consideration of individual patient's rights and preferences in making decisions about his or her care.
+The doctor's expertise includes both diagnostic skills and consideration of individual patients' rights and preferences in making decisions about his or her care.
 The clinician uses pertinent clinical research on the accuracy of diagnostic tests and the efficacy and safety of therapy, rehabilitation, and prevention to develop an individual plan of care.
 The development of evidence-based recommendations for specific medical conditions, termed clinical practice guidelines or "best practices", has accelerated in the past few years.
 In the United States, over 1,700 guidelines (see example image, right) have been developed as a resource for physicians to apply to specific patient presentations.
 The National Institute for Health and Clinical Excellence (NICE) in the United Kingdom provides detailed "clinical guidance" for both health care professionals and the public about specific medical conditions.
 National Guideline Agencies from all continents collaborate in the Guidelines International Network, which entertains the largest guideline library worldwide.
 The International Standard ISO 15189:2007 for Accreditation of Medical Laboratory requires laboratories to continuously monitor and improve the quality of their facilities.